arushgupta123/arushgupta123.github.io/index.md

 Description:

 Coronavirus Tracker for India.
 This gives the Coronavirus cases using the **_Fetch API_**.
-You will be needing a JSON file for the cases
+You will be needing a ...
+[Read More] (https://github.com/arushgupta123/Coronavirus-Tracker-India-in-HTML-JS)

 ### Support or Contact